bosch-buderus-wp/bosch-buderus-wp.github.io/assets/js/heatpump-simulator/README.md

 # Heatpump Simulator (Modular UI Wrapper)

-This directory contains the modular heat pump simulator composed of three parts:
+This directory contains the modular heat pump simulator composed of four parts:

 1) Engine (`engine/compute.js`) — Pure physics/model function `computeState(DEFAULTS) -> outputs`
 2) Controls (`ui/controls.js`) — Renders inputs and updates state via a callback
 3) Diagram (`ui/diagram.js`) — Renders the SVG visualization from engine outputs
+4) Share (`ui/share.js`) — Provides a share button and popup to copy a permalink for the current simulator state

 The entry point `heatpump-simulator.js` orchestrates these modules.
 It does not contain physics or SVG code.